Okay-Bet/market-agent-server/README.md

 # Market Agent Sever

-Prediction markets should be available to everyone.
-Use this agent to place orders and manage positions on your behalf.
+Prediction markets should be available to everyone everywhere.
+Use this agent to place orders and manage positions on your behalf and liberate yourself from the tyranny of Polymarket's API key.

-## How it works:
+## What is Working:

-- FastAPI - python server for letting user open positons
+- FastAPI - server for letting user open positons
+- CLOB Client - Opens, sells, and redeems positions on Polymarket
 - Local Postgres Server - tracking positions

+## TODO:
 - Keygen - Use a private mnemonic to cycle through addresses
+- Address Checking - Create and manage API keys for new address
-- VPN management
+- VPN management - Set up and cycle ip addresses
+- TEE Deployment - Dockerize the server and configure for trusted excution enviroment

+# Contributing

+If you'd like to use something like this or want to see it developed email ben@okaybet.fun.

-## Getting Started
+## Getting Started Locally

 ```
 # start a vitual env